springmeyer/tilelite/README.md

 ## Status

 - Written originally in 2009/2010 and versioned at https://bitbucket.org/springmeyer/tilelite
-- Moved from https://bitbucket.org/springmeyer/tilelite to github (here in 2013)
+- Moved from https://bitbucket.org/springmeyer/tilelite to github in 2013
 - Not currently developed or maintained.

 ## Depends